PHOENIXcenter/TumorClassifier/README.md

-## DeepBiomarker
-### Deep Mining and Visualization of MS Spectra for Cancer Associated Biomarker Discovery
-The deep learning model we proposed has a good performance compared with other machine learning methods and may help researchers to find the potential biomarkers which are likely to be missed by the traditional strategy.
+## A deep learning-based tumor classifier directly using MS raw data
+In summary, we presented a novel deep learning-based classifier for distinguishing between tumor and non-tumor samples, which directly used MS raw data, rather than the identification and quantification results of MS data.
+It directly extracted all the potential precursors in MS raw data, and then built an accurate deep learning-based classification model using the most representative precursors with the best discrimination power.
+According to our analysis results on three tumor-associated datasets, the CNN model we proposed performed best on the training data and test data, compared with the other popular machine learning models.

+Our work is expected to help researchers to make proper clinical decisions and find potential biomarkers with low abundance and can be used as a complementary strategy compared with the traditional one.

+Moreover, our deep learning-based classifier using MS raw data can be applied to other classification problems in proteomics, not merely tumor prediction.
 ## File structure
 #### Data_Preprocessing
 Script file for data preprocessing